ohld/python-viabtc-api/README.md

     print(market, ob["result"])
 ```

-The examples of requests execution you han find in [examples](https://github.com/testnet-exchange/python-viabtc-api/blob/master/examples) folder.
+More usage code examples you can find in [examples](https://github.com/testnet-exchange/python-viabtc-api/blob/master/examples) folder.

-Also here you can find other useful scripts to test your exchange.
 Read the code first, it may contain some hardcoded constants that should be changed.

 ---